-Sec.
+SEC.
 305. [2 U.S.C.
-636] (a)2 Procedure in House of Rep-RESENTATIVES AFTER REPORT OF COMMITTEE; DEBATE.-
+636] (a)2 PROCEDURE IN HOUSE OF REP-RESENTATIVES AFTER REPORT OF COMMITTEE; DEBATE.

-- (1) When a concurrent resolution on the budget has been reported by the Committee on the Budget of the House of Representatives and has been referred to the appropriate calendar of the House, it shall be in order on any day thereafter, subject to clause 2(1)(6) of rule XI 3 of the Rules of the House of Representatives, to move to proceed to the consideration of the concurrent resolution.
+(1) When a concurrent resolution on the budget has been reported by the Committee on the Budget of the House of Representatives and has been referred to the appropriate calendar of the House, it shall be in order on any day thereafter, subject to clause 2(1)(6) of rule XI3 of the Rules of the House of Representatives, to move to proceed to the consideration of the concurrent resolution.
 The motion is highly privileged and is not debatable.
-An amendment to the motion is not in order and it is not in order to move to reconsider the vote by which the motion is agreed to or disagreed to. - (2) General debate on any concurrent resolution on the budget in the House of Representatives shall be limited to not more than 10 hours, which shall be divided equally between the majority and minority parties, plus such additional hours of debate as are consumed pursuant to paragraph (3).
+An amendment to the motion is not in order and it is not in order to move to reconsider the vote by which the motion is agreed to or disagreed to.

+(2) General debate on any concurrent resolution on the budget in the House of Representatives shall be limited to not more than 10 hours, which shall be divided equally between the majority and minority parties, plus such additional hours of debate as are consumed pursuant to paragraph (3).
 A motion further to limit debate is not debatable.
-A motion to recommit the concurrent resolution is not in order, and it is not in order to move to reconsider the vote by which the concurrent resolution is agreed to or disagreed to. - (3) Following the presentation of opening statements on the concurrent resolution on the budget for a fiscal year by the chairman and ranking minority member of the Committee on the Budget of the House, there shall be a period of up to four hours for debate on economic goals and policies.
+A motion to recommit the concurrent resolution is not in order, and it is not in order to move to reconsider the vote by which the concurrent resolution is agreed to or disagreed to.

-1See rule XXIII of the Rules of the House of Representatives.
-2See clause 10(a) of rule XVIII of the Rules of the House of Representatives.
-3 Recodified at the beginning of the 106th Congress as clause 4 of rule XIII.
+1See also rule XXII of the Rules of the House of Representatives.
+2See also clause 10(a) of rule XVIII of the Rules of the House of Representatives.

+3Recodified beginning with the 106th Congress as clause 4 of rule XIII.